 Moreover, malpractice awards, even when they are given, are often much lower than amounts received in the United States, giving rise to the argument that injured patients may not be fully compensated for their losses in overseas jurisdictions.

 Finally, there are logistical difficulties.
 A foreign lawsuit necessitates retention of a foreign attorney and physical presence in the foreign country for legal proceedings.
-Importantly, many foreign countries do not permit attorneys to take cases on a contingency fee basis.
+Importantly, many foreign countries do not permit attorneys to take cases on a contingent fee basis.
+Finally, language barriers may present significant communication challenges.

 When to consult with an attorney